wyeworks/blog/source/_posts/2019-01-14-use-or-not-to-use-++-operator-in-elixir.markdown

 ## Attempt to reimplement without using `++`

 The official docs suggests to refactor our code relying on `++` to use  `[item|rest]` .
 Why don't give it a try?
-One thing that is not explicitly stated here is the need to use, probably, `Enum.reduce` to iterate over the elements of the list at the left of the `++` operator, in order to achieve the same result.
+One thing that is not explicitly stated here is the need to use, probably, `Enum.reduce/3` to iterate over the elements of the list at the left of the `++` operator, in order to achieve the same result.

 ```ex
 def number_dups_list3(numbers) do